Return to the Newsroom

 For transfer within a group of companies (from a group company outside the EU into Czech Republic), where the purpose of the stay is work (longer than 3 months) as a manager, specialist or employed intern

-For completeness we would also like to mention the Schengen visa for the purpose of performance of work.
+For completeness we would also like to mention the Schengen visa for the purpose of performance of seasonal work.
 This type of visa is a short-term visa issued for the period of 90 days only, i.e. suitable for short-term period of work in the Czech Republic.

-Employment contracts
+Employment types

 • Employment contract for a definite period – generally, it can be concluded for a maximum of 3 years, and it is possible to prolong such contract only twice (maximum length 3×3 years)

-• Employment Contract for an indefinite period – an employment relationship shall last for an indefinite period unless a definite period has been expressly agreed
+• Employment contract for an indefinite period – an employment relationship shall last for an indefinite period unless a definite period has been expressly agreed

 • Agreement to complete a job – the scope of work for which an agreement is concluded may not exceed 300 hours in one calendar year.